Peter (formerly identified as "Gordon")

-- Describe Gordon’s pose in this photograph.
+- Describe Peter’s pose in this photograph.
 Why do you think the photographer posed him in this way?

 - What is the focal point of this photograph?
 What do you think the photographer intended you to notice first?

-- Describe the expression on Gordon’s face.
+- Describe the expression on Peter’s face.
 What might he be thinking?

 - What is your first reaction to this image?
 How does it make you feel?
 What elements in the photograph provoke your reaction?